basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 Number of threads in the async thread pool. (default: `64`)

 #### -pa
-Adds the specified directories to the beginning of the code path, similar to code:add_pathsa/1.
-See code(3).
-As an alternative to -pa, if several directories are to be prepended to the code and the directories have a common parent directory, that parent directory could be specified in the ERL_LIBS environment variable.
+Adds the specified directories to the beginning of the code path, similar to `code:add_pathsa/1`.
+See `code(3)`.
+As an alternative to `-pa`, if several directories are to be prepended to the code and the directories have a common parent directory, that parent directory could be specified in the `ERL_LIBS` environment variable.

 #### -env
 Set host environment variables for Erlang.